-Table (19): Key Issues and Concerns, and Suggestions voiced during consultation Stakeholder Group Key Issues and Concern Key Suggestions Received Meghalaya State Pollution Control Board; Shillong Municipal Board; Jowai Municipal Board management, monitoring and reporting.
+Table (19): Key Issues and Concerns, and Suggestions voiced during consultation Stakeholder Group Key Issues and Concern Key Suggestions Received Meghalaya State Pollution Control Board; Shillong Municipal Board; Jowai Municipal Board • Intermittent monitoring of BMW of HCEs in all districts management, monitoring and reporting.
 HCFs capacity to be built on in-depth understanding of BMW Rules 2016 (amendment 2018) to comply with the requirements

-Table (19): Key Issues and Concerns, and Suggestions voiced during consultation Stakeholder Group Key Issues and Concern Key Suggestions Received Private Waste Collector - (The Meghalaya Disposal and Waste Management Society - A Private Waste collector approved by MSPCB, and Health Dept for collecting medical waste - mainly red bags) Waste load is too less for daily collection, and HCFs in remote areas have to wait for few weeks for waste to be collected to a weight that is heavy enough for the expenses spend on transport etc. No standard fee for transport expenses and for disposal.
+Stakeholder Group Key Issues and Concern Key Suggestions Received Private Waste Collector - (The Meghalaya Disposal and Waste Management Society - A Private Waste collector approved by MSPCB, and Health Dept for collecting medical waste - mainly red bags) Waste load is too less for daily collection, and HCFs in remote areas have to wait for few weeks for waste to be collected to a weight that is heavy enough for the expenses spend on transport etc. No standard fee for transport expenses and for disposal.
 In absence of CTF, waste has to be transport to Assam where a private firm receives and dispose in its own plant.
 Lack of Waste segregation during collection from HCFs.
-Other medical waste can also be added to reduce the storage time by the HCFs.
-MoU should have a fixed rate Cost of transport will be reduced if the State has its own treatment plant/recycling plant.
-Need to ensure that waste is not mixed.
-Meghalaya Medical Services Association which impacts quality of services Medical personnel serving in difficult areas do not receive any incentives or additional support Quality assurance is hardly done at HCF level There are HCFs that are neglected for an extensive period of time. applied Health Care Facilities - District Hospitals, CHCs, PHCs and UHCs.
-There are well performing HCFs that continue to receive same funding (limited scope for innovation and expansion) Lack of transparency in percolation of funds from State to Districts and HCFs, resulting in a lack of accountability of HCFs if performance is low Many HCF buildings (especially the remote PHCs) are constantly facing problems of roof leakages and dilapidated windows, doors and floors.
-Leakages are so common, that HCFs in remote areas have become used to the seasonal Officers and HCF staff have to perform efficiently.
-Districts should be given more flexibility in managing projects, programmes through the HCFs.
+Meghalaya Medical Services Association IPHS norms are compromised in terms of human Resource, which impacts quality of services Medical personnel serving in difficult areas do not receive any incentives or additional support Quality assurance is hardly done at HCF level There are HCFs that are neglected for an extensive period of time.
+There are well performing HCFs that continue to receive same funding (limited scope for innovation and expansion) IPHS norms need to be understood and uniformly applied Diagnostic equipment/ services required in remote HCFs.
+HCFs in rural areas - DHs, CHCs, should be equipped with screening/ testing equipment for diagnosis and treatment.
+Living quarters have to be upgraded if Medical Officers and HCF staff have to perform efficiently.
+Health Care Facilities - District Hospitals, CHCs, PHCs and UHCs.
+Lack of transparency in percolation of funds from State to Districts and HCFs, resulting in a lack of accountability of HCFs if performance is low Many HCF buildings (especially the remote PHCs) are constantly facing problems of roof leakages and dilapidated windows, doors and floors.
+Leakages are so common, that Districts should be given more flexibility in managing projects, programmes through the HCFs.
 And utilisation reports to be submitted by HCFs.
+Basic infrastructure needs repair, renovation and upgradation including for living quarters and with decent power management in HCFs for improving services.